 Document Type : Original Article

-Department of Naval Architecture, Ocean, and Marine Engineer University of Strathclyde, Glasgow, UK.
+Department of Naval Architecture, Ocean, and Marine Engineering, University of Strathclyde, Glasgow, UK

 Drag is one of the main factors in improving fuel efficiency.
-Various study in regards to improving drag performance of a planing hull amongst them is a stern flap.
-The main parameters to design stern flap are Trailing-Edge Down (TED), span length or flap width, and chord length.
-Stern flap works by changing pressure distribution over the ship's bottom and creating a lift force on the stern transom part.
-This study aims to analyze the behavior of stern flaps in variations of span length and trailing edge down angle towards drag performance of Fridsma hull form.
-To be able to understand stern flap effectivity.
-Finite Volume Method (FVM) and RANS (Reynolds-Averaged Navier - Stokes) are used to predict the hull resistance during simulations.
-Obtained results show that shear drag is very sensitive towards the total drag value, proving that shear drag valued at least 60% of the total drag in each planing hull multi-phase characteristics phase.
-Stern flap with 58% of hull breadth span length installed in 0° is considered the most optimal, reducing 10,2% of total drag, followed by 18% displacement reduction.
-In conclusion, the stern flap effectively improves the Fridsma hull’s total drag and its components on 0.89 < FR < 1.89.
+Various study in regards to improve drag performance of a planing hull amongst them is a stern flap.
+The main parameters to design a stern flap are span length and angle of stern flap.
+The stern flap works by changing pressure distribution over the ship's bottom and creating a lift force on the stern transom part.
+This study aims to analyze the behavior of stern flap in variations of span length and angle of stern flap towards drag performance of Fridsma hull form.
+Finite Volume Method (FVM) and Reynolds-Averaged Navier - Stokes (RANS) are used to predict the hull resistance during simulations.
+Results show that shear drag is very sensitive towards the total drag value, proving that shear drag valued at least 60% of the total drag in each planing hull multi-phase characteristics phase.
+Stern flap with 58% of hull breadth span length installed at 0° is considered the most optimal, reducing 10.2% of total drag, followed by 18% displacement reduction.
+In conclusion, the stern flap effectively improves the Fridsma hull’s total drag and its components on 0.89 < Fr < 1.89.